Holder estimates for kinetic Fokker-Planck equations up to the boundary: Introduction

 When there is a nonzero boundary value $g$, or a nonzero source term $G$, a version of Theorem \ref{t:Cinfty} holds for a restricted range of exponents $q$.
 If we have a boundary value $g$ that is only H\"older continuous with exponent $\alpha$, the exponent $q$ cannot be taken larger than $\alpha$.
 If we have a bounded source term $G \in L^\infty$, the exponent $q$ cannot be taken larger than $2$.
 We explore these and other variants of Theorem \ref{t:Cinfty} by the end of section \ref{s:Cinfty}.

 It is not common to have an infinite order of vanishing near the boundary of a partial differential equation.
 Theorem \ref{t:Cinfty} is quite unusual in this respect.
 If we consider for example the Laplace equation in a smooth domain with a Dirichlet boundary condition, having the boundary value equal to zero in some open set would not imply that the solution vanishes at infinite order there.
 A solution to the heat equation starting from an initial data that equals zero in some open set will vanish at infinite order at its initial time.
-We are not aware of any similar statement for parabolic equations with rough coefficients.
+This is also true for general parabolic equations with measurable (uniformly elliptic) coefficients and follows from the well known Gaussian upper bounds for their fundamental solutions.\footnote{We thank Chris Henderson and an anonymous referee for pointing this out.} Our setting in this paper is comparable to the latter since the diffusion in \eqref{e:kFP} is parallel to the boundary while the drift is transversal.
+However, the proof we provide for Theorem \ref{t:Cinfty} follows a completely independent path based on the geometry of kinetic cylinders.

 When we were writing this paper, we learned about the very recent work \cite{zhu2022regularity}.
 In that paper Yuzhe Zhu analyzes the well posedness and boundary regularity for a Fokker-Planck equation like \eqref{e:kFP} with the three most common boundary conditions: prescribed influx, specular reflection, and diffuse.
 While the estimates provided in the main theorem of \cite{zhu2022regularity} are global, one can also find local estimates in the body of the paper (see Remark 1.2 and Proposition 3.7 in \cite{zhu2022regularity}) that are similar to our Theorem \ref{t:Calpha} in the non-convex case.
 In \cite{zhu2022regularity}, there is no attention to the convexity of the domain $\Omega$.
 The domain is initially flattened with the same change of variables we describe in Section \ref{s:flattening}.
 All the local estimates obtained in \cite{zhu2022regularity} depend on $\vz$ and the curvature of the boundary.
 There is no special analysis focusing near $\gamma_-$, like in our Theorem \ref{t:Cinfty}.
 The main theorems in \cite{zhu2022regularity} contain other issues that are outside the scope of this paper, like the existence of solutions, and global estimates for diffuse boundary conditions.